petrroll/illdata/README.md

 This project explores illness positivity rates across Europe—with a primary focus on Czechia—and delivers a single pane of glass dashboard for data visualization.

+> The project has been mostly written by copilot swe agent.
+The goal of this is to be a data dashboard first (and mostly (so far) just for me).
+While I initially tried to maintain some level of quality of the code, a lot of things slipped since (some of it was generated pre-claude 4.5 😅).
+Please don't take this as example of the quality of work I'd do in professional setting; different cost-benefit balance there.

 ## Installing Dependencies and Running the Project

 The project uses [just](https://github.com/casey/just) as its command runner.
 Here are the available commands: